OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ### Using your own files

-OpenBB Copilot can also analyze and answer questions using files you provide, such as TXT, PDF, CSV, and XLSX files.
-To upload a file, click the blue plus icon in the lower right part of your dashboard and select the "Add data" option.
+OpenBB Copilot can also analyze and answer questions using files you provide, such as PDF, CSV, and XLSX files.
+To add a file to OpenBB Copilot, first [add it to the currently-active dashboard](<link for adding files to Terminal>).

 Once you've uploaded a file, it will become a widget on your dashboard that you can interact with.